Our Boston Immigration, Criminal Defense, Personal Injury Law Firm Team

-Attorney FitzGerald has been admitted by the Bar to practice law in Massachusetts, New Hampshire, Florida, and Washington, D.C. and is an active member of the American Immigration Lawyers Association, and the National Association of Criminal Defense Lawyers.
+Attorney FitzGerald has been admitted by the Bar to practice law in the Commonwealth of Massachusetts, the state of Florida, Washington D.C., the state of New Hampshire, the US District Court of Massachusetts, the First Circuit Court of Appeals, the U.S. District Court of Southern Florida, the U.S. District Court of Nebraska, the U.S. District Court of Colorado, the U.S. District Court of New Hampshire.
+He is an active member of the Boston Bar Association, the American Immigration Lawyers Association, and the National Association of Criminal Defense Lawyers (NACLD).

 Born in Bogotá, Colombia.
 Ms. Lara’s responsibilities are wide in scope, ranging from strategic planning, marketing, and operations, to human resources, accounting and billing.
 Though this may sound like a huge task to manage, she is a believer in teamwork and delegation.
 Her top priority is to make sure our clients are being taken care of appropriately at all times.
 Gloria is one of our leading problem solvers; her background in business consulting, marketing and Internet start-ups has been key to managing the growth at FitzGerald & Company and making sure that the firm adopts the best business practices among service industries.